vegaprotocol/documentation/docs/node-operators/migration-guides/smart-contracts-migration.md

 You can verify the new value of the threshold using the [`get_current_threshold`](https://github.com/vegaprotocol/MultisigControl/blob/develop/contracts/MultisigControl.sol#L177-L179) method.

 ### Step 5: Confirm the validators have control over the multisig control contract (Vega team and validators)
-After the multisig control has been fully set up, and the validators are the only signers recognised by the bridge, we will make sure that the validators can control it.
+After the new multisig control has been fully set up, and the validators are the only signers recognised, we will make sure that only the validators can control it.

-We will do so by calling the [`burn_nonce`](https://github.com/vegaprotocol/MultisigControl/blob/develop/contracts/MultisigControl.sol#L87-L91) method on the bridge.
+We will do so by calling the [`burn_nonce`](https://github.com/vegaprotocol/MultisigControl/blob/develop/contracts/MultisigControl.sol#L87-L91) method on the new multisig control contract.
 By doing so, the validators will invalidate a nonce, making it impossible to use in the future.
 Only the current signers on the contract can successfully call this method.
 Doing so will prove that the validators control the contract exclusively.

 First, the validators will need to generate the signature using the following command:
 ```